cyrilmhansen/kistaverk/WORKINPROGRESS.md

 - Gradle wrapper download may hit filesystem permission errors on some hosts; rerun with writable ~/.gradle or vendored distribution (current run succeeded with permissions).

 ## Next Implementation Step
-1. Add AppState snapshot/restore: serialize navigation stack + feature state in Rust, expose restore entrypoint, and persist via Android Bundle to survive process death.
+1. Add schema validation for renderer JSON (Rust/Kotlin) and move UI generation toward typed builders to reduce malformed output risk.

 ## Near-Term Tasks
 - Kotlin side: add schema validation/guardrails for renderer JSON; add a small loading indicator while hashing or converting; ensure fallback renders on malformed JSON.
 - Move UI generation toward serde structs/builders to align with schema validation and reduce ad-hoc JSON.
-- Implement AppState snapshot/restore path (Rust serialize/deserialize + Kotlin Bundle plumbing) and add tests.
+- Wire snapshot/restore path into CI and keep native loading mocked in Robolectric to avoid JNI deps.
 - Execute Robolectric tests routinely and wire into CI; fix Gradle wrapper permissions or vendor the distribution to keep tests runnable.
 - Align cargo build targets to arm64-only to avoid producing unused v7a libs and remove stale v7a .so; regenerate AAB and verify size with `scripts/size_report.sh`.